At Holy Trinity and S. Silas, staff work closely with parents, children and educational professionals to develop

-The occupational therapy (OT) service for children and young people in Camden works with children, families and schools in Camden to promote health and wellbeing through engaging in meaningful activities and occupations to promote independence and participation in all areas of everyday life.
+The Occupational Therapy (OT) service for children and young people in Camden works with children, families and schools to promote health and well-being through engaging in meaningful activities and occupations to promote independence and participation in all areas of everyday life.

 Occupation and participation for children and young people may include self-care (for example: getting ready to go out; eating a meal; using the toilet), being actively involved and productive at school (for example: in the classroom with school work; playing; and PE lessons), and leisure (for example: playing with friends; socialising with friends; doing hobbies or sports).

-Watch our short video, by Camden SEN and the occupational therapy service for children and young people at the Royal Free Hospital, in order to learn more about the role of occupational therapy in schools.
+Watch this short video, by Camden SEND and the Occupational Therapy service, for children and young people at the Royal Free Hospital, in order to learn more about the role of occupational therapy in schools.

 Click here to view the video at RoyalFree.nhs.uk

 Belinda Noone – CAMHS clinical child psychologist

 Claire is committed to delivering and developing interventions and services that are evidence-informed, and uses uses a variety of therapeutic models in her clinical work.
 She provides training, supervision and consultation for professionals from a range of agencies, and actively promotes and encourages shared decision making to ensure collaborative working with children, young people and their parents or carers.
-Claire’s work with the school is supported by Dave Meechan, who specialises in the mental health and wellbeing of children and adolescents.
-He supports school staff in developing approaches and interventions that promote children’s wellbeing.
+Claire’s work with the school is supported by Rosie Everitt, who specialises in the mental health and well-being of children and adolescents and their families.
+She supports school staff in developing approaches and interventions that promote children’s well-being.